Arthurdw/API-speed-testing/README.md

 Rust (Rocket) does perform better for enterprise applications as we can see by the stress test.

-Rust (tower-web) is amazing for its speed and can definitly be used for big API's.
+Rust (tower-web) is amazing for its speed and can definitly be used for big API's, but Rust (actix-web) is more optimalized with its easy to use asynchronous implementation

 GO is an excellent solution for fast non intensive server processing.
 Yet Rust would be the better option for more heavy server sided processing.

 & don't make heavy used API's in Python :3

+I would currently definitly reccomend using Actix Web with rust as it is super fast and very reliable.
+If you don't know rust I would reccomend Go for small API's and Javascript for the larger ones.
+(Or you could learn Rust and benefit from its performance and memory safety)